 sudo apt update

-sudo apt install -y certbot curl ca-certificates openssl
+sudo apt install -y certbot curl ca-certificates openssl- Trust Step CA on the Teleport Database Service host (artifactory)

-Download Step CA roots and install into the OS trust store:
+Download the Step CA root certificate(s) and install them into the OS trust store:

-# Note: -k is only for first bootstrap (when the host does not yet trust Step CA).
+# Note: Use -k only for the initial bootstrap (when the host does not yet trust Step CA).

 sudo curl -kfsS https://stepca.maksonlee.com/roots.pem -o /tmp/stepca-roots.pem